8-Week Complete Beginner’s Workout Plan

 Rest

-Hinge forward to about 45° with a barbell hanging at arm's length.
-Pull the bar to your lower chest, leading with your elbows and squeezing your back at the top.
+Hinge at the hips with a flat back, barbell hanging at arm's length.
+Row the bar to your lower chest, squeeze your back, then lower with control.

 Muscles Worked